trueos/trueos-docs/trueos-handbook/postinstall.rst

 ======================

 The next screen, seen in
-:numref:`Figure %s: Configure Audio Output <audio1a>`, is used to configure the default audio output.
+:numref:`Figure %s <audio1a>`, is used to
+configure the default audio output.

 .. _audio1a:

 .. figure:: images/audio1a.png

+   : Configure Audio Output

-Click the "Output Device" drop-down menu to select the desired sound device.
-You can click the "Test" button to verify the setting as a working configuration will result in a test sound.
-You can also use the "Testing Volume" slider to set the default volume level.
+Click the :guilabel:`Output Device` drop-down menu to select the desired sound device.
+Click :guilabel:`Test` to verify the setting as a working configuration will result in a test sound.
+The :guilabel:`Testing Volume` slider can also be used to set the default volume level.

-You can view and edit these settings at a later time using the instructions in :ref:`Sound Mixer Tray`.
+All these settings can be viewed and edited at any time using the instructions in :ref:`Sound Mixer Tray`.

 .. index:: wireless